SiddhuBondre/Sentiment_Analysis_of_Restaurant_Review/README.md

 Deploy as a Web App using Flask/Django or as a Dashboard using Streamlit.

 Real-time sentiment tracking from social media reviews.

+# 📷 Sample Visualizations

+WordCloud of Positive vs Negative Reviews

+Sentiment Distribution Plot

+Confusion Matrix of Model Predictions

+# 🙌 Conclusion

+This project demonstrates how NLP and Machine Learning can transform unstructured restaurant reviews into meaningful insights.
+By identifying customer satisfaction trends, restaurants can enhance customer experiences, build loyalty, and improve overall business growth.